 The Offering Common stock we are offering 16,429,964 shares.
 Common stock offered by the selling stockholders 20,412,142 shares.
 Option to purchase additional shares The selling stockholders have granted the underwriters a 30-day option to purchase up to 5,526,315 additional shares of common stock from the selling stockholders at the initial public offering price less the underwriting discount.
-Common stock to be outstanding after this offering 305,093,148 shares.
+Common stock to be outstanding after this offering 305,083,908 shares.
 Indications of Interest One or more entities or accounts affiliated with or advised by an investor in our Series A preferred stock, Neuberger, have indicated a non-binding interest in purchasing up to an aggregate of \$70 million of shares of our common stock being offered in this offering at the initial public offering price.
 Because Neuberger's indication of interest is not an agreement or commitment by such entities or accounts to purchase shares, one or more of these entities or accounts may ultimately choose to purchase more, less or no shares in this offering.
 The underwriters will receive the same discount with respect to any of our shares of common stock purchased by one or more entities or accounts affiliated with or advised by Neuberger as they will from any other shares of common stock sold to the public in this offering.
-Use of proceeds We expect to receive net proceeds of approximately \$284.2 million based on an assumed initial public offering price of \$19.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Use of proceeds We expect to receive net proceeds of approximately \$315.3 million after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds we receive for general corporate purposes.
-See "Use of Proceeds." offering.
+See "Use of Proceeds."
+We will not receive any proceeds from the sale of shares by the selling stockholders in this offering.
 We will pay the expenses of this offering, other than the underwriters' discounts and commissions with respect to the shares being sold by the selling stockholders.
-Controlled company After this offering, assuming an offering size as set forth in this section, the Apax Funds will beneficially own approximately 67% of our common stock (or 65% of our common stock if the underwriters' option to purchase additional shares is exercised in full).
+Controlled company After this offering, the Apax Funds will beneficially own approximately 67% of our common stock (or 65% of our common stock if the underwriters' option to purchase additional shares is exercised in full).
 As a result, we expect to be a controlled company within the meaning of the corporate governance standards of Nasdaq.
 See "Management-Corporate Governance-Controlled Company Status."

 Dividend policy We do not currently anticipate paying dividends on our common stock.
 Any declaration and payment of future dividends to holders of our common stock will be at the sole discretion of our board of directors (the "Board") and will depend on many factors, including our financial condition, earnings, capital requirements, level of indebtedness, statutory and contractual restrictions applicable to the payment of dividends, and other considerations that our Board deems relevant.
 Because we are a holding company and have no direct operations, we will only be able to pay dividends from our available cash on hand and any funds we receive from our subsidiaries.
 Certain of our debt agreements limit the ability of certain of our subsidiaries to pay dividends.
 In addition, Delaware law may impose requirements that may restrict our ability to pay dividends.
 See "Dividend Policy."
-Listing We intend to list our common stock on Nasdaq under the symbol "TWKS."
-Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common
+Listing Our common stock has been approved for listing on Nasdaq under the symbol "TWKS."
+Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.